If you want to drive a car you do not own, you will still need cover in place. Here is how to make sure you are insured to drive someone else's car.

 If you cannot get cover for a car you do not own you could:

 Become the registered keeper: If you want to be the main driver you can amend the V5C registration document to show yourself as the keeper of the vehicle.
-The current registered keeper will need to request this change; find out how on the GOV.UK website.
+The current registered keeper will need to request this change; find out how at GOV.UK.

 Be added as a named driver: You can drive someone else's car if they add you to their policy as a named driver.
 Read this guide to learn more about adding named drivers to a policy.